In an emergency, dial 911.

 Southern Poverty Law Center

-The Southern Poverty Law Center (SPLC) is the premier U.S. non-profit organization monitoring the activities of domestic hate groups and other extremists – including the Ku Klux Klan, the neo-Nazi movement, neo-Confederates, racist skinheads, black separatists, antigovernment militias, Christian Identity adherents and others.
+The Southern Poverty Law Center (SPLC) is the premier U.S. non-profit organization monitoring the activities of domestic hate groups and other extremists – including the Ku Klux Klan, the neo-Nazi movement, neo-Confederates, racist skinheads, Christian Identity adherents and others.
 We’re currently tracking more than 1,600 extremist groups operating across the country.
 We publish investigative reports, train law enforcement officers and share key intelligence, and offer expert analysis to the media and public.

 SPLC's Hatewatch monitors and exposes the activities of the American radical right.